martinjackson/simple-widgets/docs/Theme.md

     disabled or not.

     Parameters:
-    a.  style           the style used for the button as an object
+    - style = the style used for the button as an object
-    b.  error           indicates whether an error occurred and if so, change the color to the disable color for the button.
+    - error = indicates whether an error occurred and if so, change the color to the disable color for the button.
 This is a boolean variable and if true will set the button to the disable color.
-    c.  disabled        indicates whether the button should
-                        be disabled or not.
+    - disabled = indicates whether the button should be disabled or not.
 This should be a boolean value and if true, it will be set to the disable color; otherwise, it will be its normal color (default is false)
-    d.  disableColor    the color for the disabled button (default is gray)
+    - disableColor = the color for the disabled button (default is gray)

     **Example:**
     ```javascript